-Beginning his 14th season as head coach of the University of Arkansas women’s tennis program in 2016-17 … Owns a 179-158 (.531) record at Arkansas and is the program’s all-time winningest coach … Earned his 125th career victory over Washington State on Jan 26, 2013 to become all-time wins leader … Has coached the Razorbacks to a championship and NCAA Tournament team, winning the SEC West Division championship (2008, 2009) and making eight trips to the NCAA Tournament (2006, 2008, 2009, 2010, 2011, 2012, 2015, 2016) … Hired in the summer of 2003 and guided the Razorbacks to an 8-13 finish in his first season in 2004 … The Razorbacks would show tremendous improvement under Hegarty, finishing 11-11 in 2005 and then made an appearance in the NCAA Tournament in 2006 with a 10-11 record … 2007 saw the Razorbacks finish 11-11 … In 2008 and 2009, Arkansas captured back-to-back SEC West Division titles and made deep runs in the tournament both years … Arkansas advanced all the way to the Elite Eight in 2008 and the Sweet 16 in 2009 … Named SEC Coach of the Year in 2008 after going 18-10, winning the SEC West at 9-2 and guiding the Razorbacks to the Elite Eight in the NCAA Tournament … In 2009, the Razorbacks were 15-8 and won the SEC West at 8-4.
-Arkansas beat Oral Roberts and No. 28 TCU in the NCAA Tournament before falling to No. 3 Duke, 4-2 … Also the ITA Central Region Coach of the Year in 2009, Arkansas beat No. 46 Wake Forest, No. 14 North Carolina and No. 2 Georgia in the post-season before losing to No. 7 UCLA … The Razorbacks would run their NCAA Tournament appearance streak to five years as Arkansas finished 18-10 in 2010, 19-10 in 2011, and 11-14 in 2012, advancing to the NCAA Tournament in each of those seasons … In 2010, despite replacing three players in his singles lineup from the 2009 team, led UA to an 18-10 mark, a ranking as high as No. 22 in the nation and helped the team advance to the second round of the NCAA Tournament … Named ITA Central Region Coach of the Year in 2010 for a second time in three seasons, as the Razorbacks claimed wins over No. 22 Ole Miss, No. 23 Washington, No. 27 TCU, No. 32 Tulsa and No. 35 Oklahoma … Has captured NCAA Tournament bids each of the last two seasons (2015, 2016) … In 2016, the Razorbacks’ team season featured victories over seven teams in the final ITA national rankings, including No. 30 Wichita State, No. 12 Auburn and No. 19 Texas A&M.
+Beginning his 15th season as head coach of the University of Arkansas women’s tennis program in 2017-18 … Owns a 197-168 (.540) record at Arkansas and is the program’s all-time winningest coach … Earned his 125th career victory over Washington State on Jan 26, 2013 to become all-time wins leader … Has coached the Razorbacks to a championship and NCAA Tournament team, winning the SEC West Division championship (2008, 2009) and making nine trips to the NCAA Tournament (2006, 2008, 2009, 2010, 2011, 2012, 2015, 2016, 2017) … Hired in the summer of 2003 and guided the Razorbacks to an 8-13 finish in his first season in 2004 … The Razorbacks showed tremendous improvement, finishing 11-11 in 2005 and making an appearance in the NCAA Tournament in 2006 with a 10-11 record … 2007 saw the Razorbacks finish 11-11 … In 2008 and 2009, Arkansas captured back-to-back SEC West Division titles and made deep runs in the tournament both years … Arkansas advanced all the way to the Elite Eight in 2008 and the Sweet 16 in 2009 … Named SEC Coach of the Year in 2008 after going 18-10, winning the SEC West at 9-2 and guiding the Razorbacks to the Elite Eight in the NCAA Tournament … In 2009, the Razorbacks were 15-8 and won the SEC West at 8-4.
+Arkansas beat Oral Roberts and No. 28 TCU in the NCAA Tournament before falling to No. 3 Duke, 4-2 … Also the ITA Central Region Coach of the Year in 2009, Arkansas beat No. 46 Wake Forest, No. 14 North Carolina and No. 2 Georgia in the post-season before losing to No. 7 UCLA … The Razorbacks would run their NCAA Tournament appearance streak to five years as Arkansas finished 18-10 in 2010, 19-10 in 2011, and 11-14 in 2012, advancing to the NCAA Tournament in each of those seasons … In 2010, despite replacing three players in his singles lineup from the 2009 team, led UA to an 18-10 mark, a ranking as high as No. 22 in the nation and helped the team advance to the second round of the NCAA Tournament … Named ITA Central Region Coach of the Year in 2010 for a second time in three seasons, as the Razorbacks claimed wins over No. 22 Ole Miss, No. 23 Washington, No. 27 TCU, No. 32 Tulsa and No. 35 Oklahoma … Has captured NCAA Tournament bids each of the last three seasons (2015, 2016, 2017) … In 2016, the Razorbacks’ team season featured victories over seven teams in the final ITA national rankings, including No. 30 Wichita State, No. 12 Auburn and No. 19 Texas A&M … 2017 Wilson/ITA Central Region Coach of the Year after leading the team to its most wins since 2011 (18) and highest final national ranking since 2009 (No. 19) … Defeated 11 teams featured in the final national rankings, including No. 14 Auburn, No. 16 Texas A&M, No. 21 LSU and No. 24 Tennessee, and held a spot in the top 20 in each of the last 10 weeks of the season.

 Off The Court

-Has also instilled a strong academic work ethic into his players, believing tennis should go hand-in-hand with a college education … Leading the way in the classroom was Miseviciute, who was named the SEC Scholar-Athlete of the Year and an ESPN The Magazine Academic All-American in both 2008 and 2009 … Since 2004, Hegarty’s Razorbacks have been named to the SEC Honor Roll a total of 74 times … Another successful year in the classroom led the program to team and individual academic honors from the Intercollegiate Tennis Association for the 2015-16 season … The Razorbacks posted a 3.27 GPA during the 2015-16 academic year, earning the All-Academic Team award for the second straight season.
+Has also instilled a strong academic work ethic into his players, believing tennis should go hand-in-hand with a college education … Leading the way in the classroom was Miseviciute, who was named the SEC Scholar-Athlete of the Year and an ESPN The Magazine Academic All-American in both 2008 and 2009 … Since 2004, Hegarty’s Razorbacks have been named to the SEC Honor Roll a total of 80 times … Another successful year in the classroom led the program to team and individual academic honors from the Intercollegiate Tennis Association for the 2016-17 season … The Razorbacks posted a 3.31 GPA during the 2016-17 academic year, earning the All-Academic Team award for the third straight season.

 Prior To Arkansas